dtone/handbook/index.rst

 Contributing
 ------------

 **Everybody** is encouraged to contribute.
-If you want to improve single sentence, paragraph or add a whole new chapter, please open a `merge request <https://git.dtone.xyz/office/handbook/merge_requests>`_.
+If you want to improve single sentence, paragraph or add a whole new chapter, please open a `merge request at GitLab<https://git.dtone.xyz/office/handbook/merge_requests>`_ or visit our `GitHub mirror <https://github.com/dtone/handbook>`_.
 Handbook is meant to be a living document which is shared across the entire organization.
 This can be even done in the browser through `Gitlab WebIDE <https://git.dtone.xyz/-/ide/project/office/handbook/edit/master/-/>`_.

 Motivation and Attribution
 --------------------------